- Covid-19 is motivating over a fifth of investors (22%) to explore investing in ethical funds.

 As with all investments, your capital is at risk and the value of your investment may go down as well as up and you may not get back the full amount you invested.
 Currency fluctuations may also affect the value of your Triodos Stocks & Shares ISA.
 As with all ISAs, the tax benefits of an ISA depend on your circumstances, and tax rules may change.

 1Known for being the most powerful way of delivering and measuring environmental and social impact.
-This is the fourth year that Triodos Bank UK has completed a survey looking at impact investing – first conducted in 2016.
+This is the fifth year that Triodos Bank UK has completed a survey looking at impact investing – first conducted in 2016.

 2£22,618m subscribed into S&S ISAs from 2,424,000 subscribers of S&S ISAs in 2018/9: ISA Statistics Release June 2020